It is time to stop defending Bill Clinton

 Of all the people the general public should be hearing from in 2018, somewhere in the bottom 10–sandwiched in between Yakov Smirnoff and the Philly Phanatic—is former president Bill Clinton.
 This deep dearth of necessity, however, didn’t stop Clinton from airing out some musty opinions about his late-’90s sex scandal on television Monday morning.

 During an interview that aired on The Today Show, promoting a presidential thriller Clinton wrote with James Patterson, NBC News’ Craig Melvin gave the former POTUS a light grilling.
 Specifically, he asked Clinton if he would have “approached the accusations differently” were he president in 2018, “with everything that’s going on with the #MeToo movement.”
-Despite the fact that this question conjures a multiverse with many difficult-to-account-for variables (is Clinton a third-term president in this scenario?), it should have been an easy at-bat for a veteran question-taker.
+Despite the fact that this question conjures a multiverse with many difficult-to-account-for variables (Is Clinton a third-term president in this scenario?
+Did the Iraq War ever happen?), it should have been an easy at-bat for a veteran question-taker.
 Instead, Hillary’s husband biffed it, hard, perhaps eroding the final shred of foundation from which some on the left continue to defend him.

 The interview on The Today Show revealed the former president in an entirely unflattering, decidedly un-woke light.
 Beyond claiming he wouldn’t have handled the fallout from his affair with Monica Lewinsky any differently today, he also admitted that he’s never privately apologized to her, and that, while he likes the #MeToo movement, he doesn’t “agree with everything.” (“I still have some questions about some of the decisions which have been made,” he added for good measure, leaving spectators to wonder exactly which ones.)
 Despite all the soul-searching men have been urgently encouraged to do over the past nine months, Clinton apparently still imagines that the 22-year old White House intern was an equally culpable party in her affair with the then-POTUS, and harbors zero guilt over what his protracted denial over their affair did to her life.